Changissnz/goals/README.md

 of being recognized as socially
 objective than values placed on their
 psyche and capabilities.
 Comparative
-analysis takes these measures such
-as these into account and attempts to
+analysis takes measures such as these into account and attempts to
 draw "distinguishing lines of
 recogntion" between a person and others.
 The objectivity wanted through